 The seat (4), flow divider (62) and plug with plug stem (5) are installed in the body (1).
 The plug stem is connected to the actuator stem (A7) by the stem connector clamps (A26/27) and is sealed by a spring-loaded V-ring packing (15).
 Alternatively, an adjustable high-temperature packing can be used.
-The springs in the pneumatic actuator are located either above or below the diaphragm (A4) depending on the selected fail-safe action (see section 3.1).
+The springs in the pneumatic actuator are located either above or below the diaphragm cated either above or below the diaphragm (A4) depending on the selected fail-safe action (see section 3.1).
 A change in the signal pressure acting on the diaphragm causes the plug to move.
 The actuator size is determined by the diaphragm area.